 Throughout each semester, FSCC staff may take photos of students.
-These photos may be used for future promotions such as press releases, website, social media, etc. If a student does not want his or her photo used, he or she should contact the Digital Content Specialist or tell staff at the time the photo is taken.
+These photos may be used for future promotions such as press releases, website, social media, etc. Written permission is not required when photographs or video recordings are taken in campus spaces considered to be public, such as hallways, auditoriums, outdoors, etc. If a student does not want his or her photo used, he or she should contact the Director of PR & Marketing or tell staff at the time the photo is taken.